oarcscience/ith.oarc.science/hin/ift/ift00.md

 \[1912\]

 Scanned and Redacted by Phillip Brown.
-Additional formatting and proofing by J. B. Hare at Intangible Textual Heritage, April 2003.
+Additional formatting and proofing by J. Lelievre at Intangible Textual Heritage, April 2003.
 This text is in the public domain.
 These files may be reproduced for any non-commercial purpose, provided this notice of attribution is left intact.